atelesjr/user-list/README.md

 React, Javascript(Typespcriot), CSS3 (Styled-Components) and Unity-Test in Jest (in develpopment).

-To install this project: **yarn**
+To INSTALL DEPENDECIES FOR this project: **yarn**

-To start this project:
+To START this project:
 **yarn start**

-To start this project:
+To TEST this project:
 **yarn Test**

 **general view:**